Nicolas Senzemba

-Nicolas Senzemba (born 25 March 1996) is a French professional footballer who most recently played as a left-back for Rumilly Vallières.
+Nicolas Senzemba (born 25 March 1996) is a French professional footballer who plays as a left-back for Le Touquet.

 Club career

 Nicolas Senzemba is a youth exponent from FC Sochaux-Montbéliard.
 In 2015, he won the Coupe Gambardella with the club.

 He made his league cup debut on 12 August 2014 against Stade Lavallois. and his Ligue 2 debut on 3 October 2014 against AJ Auxerre.

 In the summer of 2018, Senzemba was sent on loan to Croatian side NK Istra 1961.
 After featuring in three matches in the Prva HNL the loan was terminated and he was loaned to Championnat National side US Concarneau at the beginning of October 2018.
 However, he had to wait until January 2019 for eligibility and made his debut for Concarneau on 18 January against Drancy.

 In June 2020, after being released by Sochaux, Senzemba joined Championnat National 2 side CS Sedan Ardennes.